 Remember: Lina is already a world-renowned celebrity in the prequels.
 This means she supposedly traveled to the far corners of this world, mastered advanced magic, developed her business skills, acquired absurdly expensive gear, and studied the world’s cultures and history… in a year or two?
 That’s absurd and doesn’t add up at all.
 I could buy into the idea that she is unbelievably gifted, but even then the transition from village girl to effortlessly slaying dragons is a step that should take at least a few extra years.

 The way other people treat Lina doesn’t make sense either.
 No employers ever seem surprised when a teenager tries to take on their quests and she’s treated like a respected person everywhere she goes, even if people don’t recognize her.
 There’s never an innkeeper wondering why a strange knight is travelling around with somebody’s teenage daughter, for example.
-More importantly, assuming that Lina is 14 in the prequels means that 20-year-old Naga the Serpent has a rivalry with a little girl, who she frequently taunts for not being as sexually attractive as herself.
+More importantly, since Lina is 14 in the prequels that means that 20-year-old Naga the Serpent has a rivalry with a little girl, who she frequently taunts for not being as sexually attractive as herself.
 Heck, even in the Slayers TV series, that means everybody treats Amelia like a little kid… even though she is only a year younger than Lina.

 I would’ve been fine with Slayers being a fantasy show about a teenage sorceress.
 Please don’t interpret this article as me accusing those darn young people of taking Slayers away from me or anything.
-My problem is that the author cynically insists Lina is a teenager, despite everything else in the story suggesting otherwise.
+My problem is that the author cynically insists that Lina is a teenager, despite everything else in the story suggesting otherwise.
 It attempts to appeal to a specific audience by suggesting a character is like them, even though that character embodies few—or even none—of the characteristics or experiences of that audience.

 A wasted effort that only serves to make an otherwise great character very improbable and slightly off-putting.
-Teens who enjoyed Slayers would have still liked it if Lina was a more realistic age, seeing as most of her friends are listed as being 20 or older anyway.
+Teenagers who enjoyed Slayers would have still liked it if Lina Inverse was a more realistic age, seeing as most of her friends are listed as being 20 or older anyway.
 Amelia would then have been the youthful representation within the party and we’d get to see her grow up and become a more valued companion across seasons, without that development having to live in Lina’s shadow.

 If all else fails, author Hajime Kanzaka could have just not bothered to fill in these blanks at all.
 People could just enjoy the series and imagine for themselves how old they believe these characters are.